rupali-codes/LinksHub/README.md

 <a name="support"></a>
 ## Support ⭐
-_We would love to have you, feel free to open issues and pull requests and Don't forget to leave a star⭐_
+_We would love to have you, feel free to open issues and pull requests and Don't forget to leave a star⭐ on our repo_